hectorhm98/RandomUserChallenge/README.md

 - Local persistence with Core Data for caching and offline support.
 - Logic to handle repeated users in API responses.
 - MVVM pattern with SwiftUI for clean, modular code.
-- Unit tests covering critical parts such as repositories, use cases and mappers.
+- Unit tests covering critical parts such as repositories and model views
 - Snapshot test covering the main UI layout.

 ---